0x4447/0x4447-cli-node-hot-pepper/README.md

 # What to Expect

-Run the command in the directory where you project is located, and if all the necessary data is present in the `package.json` file, the tool will
+Run the command in the directory that contains your project.
+If all necessary data is present in the `package.json` file, the tool...

-- generate a `.service` file which will be saved in the right SystemD directory.
+- Generates a `.service` file saved in the correct SystemD directory
-- Then the app will force SystemD to reload the service files.
+- The app forces SystemD to reload the service files
-- it will then start your server.
+- The app starts your server
-- finally it will tell SystemD to start your server every time the system boots.
+- The app tells SystemD to start your server every time the system boots

-# Example of a .service file
+# Sample of a .service file:

 ```
 [Unit]